carlo94it/phpbb-ext-seo-search-tags/README.md

 # SEO Search Tags

-SEO Search Tags is an Extension for [phpBB 3.1](https://www.phpbb.com/)
+SEO Search Tags is an Extension for phpBB 3.1.

 ## Description